crickets-and-comb/bfb_delivery/README.md

 #### QC and testing

-Before pushing commits, you'll usually want to rebuild the env and run all the QC and testing.
+Before pushing commits, you'll usually want to rebuild the env and run all the QC and testing:

 ```bash
     $ make clean full